Skip to main content

 What if HMRC says it will send a cheque automatically?

-If you cannot claim online
+What if you cannot claim online?

-Safety warning before you continue
+Safety warning

 This site is independent and is not affiliated with HMRC or GOV.UK.
 HMRC will not ask for your PIN or password in a text message about a P800 refund, and you should never continue if a message pushes you to log in through an unexpected link.